 - Most courses have 2 semesters (aka terms) per year, so a three-year course will have six semesters in total.
 For clarity, this page will refer to the first semester of year 2 as 'Semester 3'.

-Optional DJ6111: Journalism Final Project - 20 Credits - Semester 1
+Optional DJ6124: Final Project for journalism, media and communication - 30 Credits - Semester 1

 Required LW871: Media Law - 5 Credits - Semester 1